 - First, try to resolve it with the manager at the branch location, the customer service hotline, or the institution's website.

 - When filing your complaint, clearly explain your problem and how you would like it to be resolved.
+Use this sample complaint letter for tips on what information to include in your complaint.

 - Be sure to have copies of receipts, checks, or other proof of the transaction.